Latte Tags

 {$var} {...} {=...}

-Latte uses the {=...} tag to print any expression to the output.
-If the expression starts with a variable or function call, there is no need to write an equal sign.
-Which in practice means that it almost never needs to be written:
+In Latte, the {=...} tag is used to print any expression to the output.
+Latte cares about your comfort, so if the expression starts with a variable or a function call, there's no need to write the equals sign.
+Which in practice means it almost never needs to be written:

 Name: {$name} {$surname}<br>